5 Ways A Blog Helps You Speak To Your Customer's

 3. TELL THE WORLD YOU'RE OPEN FOR BUSINESS

 This is a big one.
 Set and forget websites never succeed.
-Websites that look 'kept' or tended to have much more appeal that websites that were last updated 'back in 'nam'.
-Having an updated and fresh website tells your customer's that you are open for business.
+Websites that look 'kept' or tended to have much more appeal than websites that were last updated 'back in 'nam'.
+Having an updated and fresh website and website deisgn tells your customer's that you are open for business.
 It also shows them that you are committed to your brand and ready to take their call or enquiry.

 4. BE AN EXPERT